 Appropriate Vaccine Usage

-This indicates the percent of residents who have received the flu and pneumonia vaccines.
-Higher vaccination rates should be standard at this point.
+This indicates the percentage of patients that were administered the pneumonia and flu vaccines.
+Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy